-Multi Database Support allows you to attach multiple database groups to an application.
+Database Groups allow you to attach multiple databases to a single application.
 A database group is a collection of one or more databases of the same type (e.g. MySQL).
 Different groups can have different database types, allowing a single app to use multiple types of databases (e.g. Postgres and Redis), or they can have the same type (e.g. two separate groups of MySQL servers).

 Understanding database groups

 Database groups are discrete groups (“clusters”) of database servers of the same type.
 If your application already has a database, you already have your first “group”.